Explore the categories below to learn more about being emergency prepared at uvu

 1. Stay inside.
 Debris falling from the outside of buildings can cause serious injury.

-2. Take cover under a sturdy desk, table, or other furniture.
-Duck, Cover, Hold On!
+2. Take cover and shelter under a sturdy desk, table, or other furniture.
+Duck, cover, and hold on!

 3. Stay away from windows or other large glass items.

-4. Use caution on stairways that may be obstructed or damaged.
+3. Use caution on stairways that may be obstructed, damaged, or without power.

-6. Help those around you that may need extra assistance if possible.
+5. Help those around you who may need extra assistance, if possible.

 2. Remain in the vehicle.

-3. When tremors stop, drive on carefully watching for falling objects, downed electrical wires, and broken or undermined roadways.
+3. When the shaking stops, drive carefully, watching for falling objects, downed electrical wires, and broken or undermined roadways.

 4. Do not enter buildings until structural safety can be assessed.

-2. Do not attempt to move seriously injured persons unless they are in immediate danger of further injury.
-Report the location of the injured person to emergency personnel.
+2. Do not attempt to move seriously injured people unless they are in immediate danger of further injury.
+Report on the location of the injured person to emergency personnel.

-3. A campus facilities department team will assess the structural damage as soon as possible and provide further instructions.
+3. A campus facilities department team will assess the structural damage as soon as feasible and report to the Division of Facility and Construction Management (DFCM).

 Elevator Failure

 1. Use the in-elevator phone to report the failure.
-It will notify the UVU Police Department.
+The ca will notify the UVU Police Department.

 2. If the phone is disabled push the alarm button or use a cell phone, if available, to notify the UVU Police Department at 801-863-5555, or call 911.

-1. Anytime you hear an elevator alarm sound investigate the problem if safe to do so.
+1. Anytime you hear an elevator alarm sound, investigate the problem if it is safe to do so.

 1. Call the UVU Police Department and report the problem immediately at 801-863-5555.